Propagation of weakly advantageous mutations in cancer cell population: Methods

-On the basis of relations Eq~(\ref{eq:death_intensity})-Eq~(\ref{eq:birth_fit}) we formulate a deterministic model of the evolution as the set of master equations - deterministic equations of balances of expected streams of dividing/dying cells and occurring passenger mutations.
-The set of master equations of balances of cells/mutations flows has the following form
+Deterministic modelling involves formulating systems of differential equations describing the fitness effects of advantageous mutations as well as related laws behind cellular deaths and replications.
+On the basis of relations Eq~(\ref{eq:death_intensity})-Eq~(\ref{eq:birth_fit}) we formulate a deterministic model of the evolution as the set of deterministic equations of balances of expected streams of dividing/dying cells and occurring passenger mutations.
+The set (system) of equations of balances of cells/mutations flows has the following form

 The right-hand side has three components of the rate of change of a number of cells of type $l$.
 The first component is the rate of increase of the number of cells of type $l$ due to cells of type $l-1$ acquiring mutation during their replications, the second component gives the rate of increase due to replications of cells of type $l$ (division without mutation), finally, the third one is the rate of decrease due to cell deaths.
 The range of indices $l$ is $l=0,1,2\ldots$